SkybaMaryna/LearnLingo/README.md

 <h2 align="left">Features</h2>
 <div align="left">
-The application consists of 3 pages:
+The application consists of 3 pages:<br />
-• a `"Home"` page with a list of company benefits and a button inviting you to start working with the application.
+• a "Home" page with a list of company benefits and a button inviting you to start working with the application.<br />
-• a `"Teachers"` page, which contains a list of teachers that the user can filter by the language of teaching, by the level of knowledge of the students with whom the teacher works and the price per hour of class.
+• a "Teachers" page, which contains a list of teachers that the user can filter by the language of teaching, by the level of knowledge of the students with whom the teacher works and the price per hour of class.<br />
-• private page `"Favorites"` with teachers who were added by the user to "favorites".
+• private page "Favorites" with teachers who were added by the user to favorites.

 <h3 align="left">Technologies Used</h3>
 <strong>Frontend:</strong> JavaScript, React, Redux, Axios, Styled-Components.</br>
-<strong>Backend: Firebase - Authentication, Realtime Database</strong>
+<strong>Backend:</strong> Firebase - Authentication, Realtime Database
 </div>

 <h2 align="left">Getting Started</h2>